Trump tells staff to consider buying Greenland: report | DW | 16.08.2019

 The Wall Street Journal (WSJ) on Thursday cited unnamed advisors as saying the US leader asked his staff to "look into the idea" of purchasing the world's largest island.

-There is no indication that a Greenland purchase will be on the agenda for his talks with Danish officials.
+There is no indication that the purchase will be on the agenda for his talks with Danish officials.

 Read more: Greenland: Massive 31-kilometer crater discovered beneath ice

-The sources said Trump had expressed interest in the autonomous Danish territory's resources and geopolitical importance.
+The WSJ said Trump had spoken with varying degrees of seriousness of the idea.
+The sources said he had expressed interest in the autonomous Danish territory's resources and geopolitical importance.

-The WSJ said the president may seek to strengthen Washington's military presence in the Arctic.
+The newspaper said the president may seek to strengthen Washington's military presence in the Arctic.
 Thule Air Base is currently the US's northernmost installation.

 The Associated Press later cited an anonymous Trump ally who admitted that the president had discussed the idea but was not serious about it.